FalconSocial/frontend-assignment/README.md

 At the workshop we will develop your solution with the following features (in order):

-> ⚠️ **IMPORTANT:** It's important that you **do not** implement the following features in your solution prior to the workshop, e.g. as part of the home assigmment or otherwise.
+> ⚠️ **IMPORTANT:** It's important that you **do not** implement the following use cases in your solution prior to the workshop, e.g. as part of the home assigmment or otherwise.
 These features are reserved as part of the collaborative sessions during the workshop.
 You're of course welcome to consider _how_ you would implement them as well as bringing notes, ideas, questions etc. in preparation for the workshop.

+**During the workshop the following use cases should be covered:**
-**As a user of the task manager application I should be able to:**
+A user should be able to...
-1) Setting priority of task
+1) setting priority of task
-2) Group tasks in multiple lists
+2) group tasks in multiple lists
-3) Have realtime updates across browsers
+3) experience realtime updates across browsers
-4) Use the application offline
+4) use the application offline

 More details about the format, use cases and content will be layed out at the initial briefing.